nickyiliwang0000/h/css/advanced-layouts.md

 We've usually given this element a class of `.wrapper` (this is an arbitrary name).
 The wrapper serves as a way to constrain our content while allowing the body to cover the entire browser window.

 If we don't have a wrapper, `width: 50%;` will be 50% of the browser window.
 This can get messy because there are many different device sizes available.
-50% of a 14" Acer Swift is different than 50% of a 27" iMac Pro.
+50% of a full-screen window on a 14" Acer Swift is different than 50% of a full-screen window on a 27" iMac Pro.
 And what happens when a user scales their browser?
+That size changes again!

-When working with percetages, it's important to think beyond the dimensions of your own devices.
+When working with percentages, it's important to think beyond the dimensions of your own devices.
 Remember that **100% is a relative value.**

 ```html
 <div class="wrapper">